Microsoft Intune Evolution Over 10 Years Intune Admin

 Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin

-Intune OS version and Application Deployment Support Evolution
+Intune OS Version and Application Deployment Support Evolution

-Intune started with Windows 7 device management support and evolved over the years to support all types of OS versions except Linux, Windows Server, and Unix.
+Intune started with Windows 7 device management support and evolved over the years to support all OS versions except Linux, Windows Server, and Unix.
 Intune supports all the mobile OS versions apart from Blackberry and Symbian (if I’m not wrong).

 Intune Evolution Application Dpeloyment Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin